sbssai123/P.U.S.H./README.md

 # P.U.S.H.
 P.U.S.H: Preventing Unwanted Social Harassment

-Hi!
-Thanks for downloading P.U.S.H., the quickest way to notify your friends if you're ever in a tough situation and need help, with just the *push* of a button!
+An android app that is the quickest way to notify your friends if you're ever in a tough situation and need help, with just the *push* of a button!